30 Weight Loss Tips from Jillian Michaels

 Fill Up Before Parties

-If you arrive at a dinner reservation or party feeling ravenous, you’ll likely forget all about your weight loss goals the second you see a bread basket or a platter of pigs in a blanket.
-To remain consistent with your clean eating plan, Jillian suggests eating “a filling, healthy snack before you leave home.”
-She also suggesting bringing a healthy dish to the event.
-This way, you’re you're contributing, but you've also brought along something you can eat without bloating up like a balloon.
-Not sure what to bring?
-These 30 Salad Recipes for Weight Loss are all major crowd pleasers!
+If you arrive at a dinner reservation or party feeling ravenous, you'll likely forget all about your weight loss goals the second you see a bread basket or a platter of pigs in a blanket.
+To remain consistent with your clean eating plan, Jillian suggests eating "a filling, healthy snack before you leave home."
+She also suggests a healthy dish to the event.
+This way, you're you're contributing, but you've also brought along something you can eat without bloating up like a balloon.

 Get More Vitamin C